nitanmarcel/waydroid-magisk/README.md

   * If using upstart (e.g Ubuntu Touch 16.04)
   * run `sudo make install USE_UPSTART=1`
 3. run `sudo waydroid_magisk install` to install Magisk
   * `waydroid-magisk` can also be used as a manager.
-If you want to use Magisk Delta Manager instead use the install command with `--manager` argument.
+If you want to use Kitsune Mask Manager instead use the install command with `--manager` argument.
   * Ubuntu Touch requires setting an working directory in `/home/phablet`
   * `sudo waydroid_magisk install --tmpdir /home/phablet/magisk_waydroid`